NashTech-Labs/angular-api-integration/README.md

 # API-Integeration

-This templlate helps to learn how to communicate with backend services in angular using HttlClientModule
+This template helps to learn how to communicate with backend services in angular using HttlClientModule

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.